Bhakt - Vatsal Shri Krishna

 Shri Krishna’s love for his devotees is unfathomable.

 Of these three governors, Lord Brahma is the creator, Lord Vishnu is the sustainer and Lord Shankar is the destroyer.
-This Brahmand, where we live, is the smallest of all universes and is created by Chaturmukhi Brahma, Lord Brahma with four faces.
+This Brahmand, where we live, is the smallest of all universes and is created by Chaturmukhi Brahma which means Lord Brahma with four faces.
 The size of this Brahmand is 4 billion miles.

 There are Brahmas with 12 faces, 500 faces, 5000 faces and some Brahma’s have millions of faces.
 The size of a Brahmand is directly proportional to the number of faces of Brahma.